Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 Unique items are separated into 4 categories where each has ambiguous and unambiguous results:

+- `eq` are all equippable items (weapons, shields, all armour parts, belts, amulets and rings)
 - Unambiguous outputs base types for which there is only 1 unique item.
 - Ambiguous outputs base types for which there is more than 1 unique item, using the highest price of possible unique drops on each base.
 - These 2 never overlap in output.
-- FS removes undroppable uniques (eg Harbinger and corruption-only uniques) from market information before outputting base types.
+- FS removes undroppable uniques (eg Harbinger and vendor-only uniques) from market information before outputting base types.
 This results in less ambiguities and removes items which you would not care for anyway when writing the filter.
+Corruption-only uniques are not removed because 1) poe.watch and poe.ninja differ in their reports or searches 2) maps with Corrupting Tempest and some sextant mods can drop corrupted items

 Examples: